Chart Color Schemes

 Millbank - Avoca faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 13.1%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 9.8%, followed by postgraduate qualifications (1.7%) and graduate diplomas (1.6%).
-Trade and technical skills are prominent, with 36.7% of residents aged 15+ holding vocational credentials – advanced diplomas (7.8%) and certificates (28.9%).
+The area's university qualification rate is 13.1%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common at 9.8%, followed by postgraduate qualifications (1.7%) and graduate diplomas (1.6%).
+Vocational credentials are prevalent, with 36.7% of residents aged 15+ holding them, including advanced diplomas (7.8%) and certificates (28.9%).
+A total of 23.8% of the population is actively pursuing formal education.

 Frequently Asked Questions - Education